nasdesps/portfolio/content/blog/Adguard Home on Cloud.md

 ![DNS rewrites](/blog/adguard-linode/dns_rewrite.jpg)
 - And save it.

-Now, when I want to go on AdGuard Home dashboard I just type in adguardforme.local and I'm into AdGuard, I don't have to remember the IP address.
+Now, when I want to go on the AdGuard Home dashboard I just type in adguardforme.local and I'm into AdGuard, I don't have to remember the IP address.

 ### Custom filtering rules
 Go to Filters -> Custom filtering rules.
-For some reason when I use Facebook on mobile device stories and videos does not load up, so I added custom filtering rules.
+For some reason when I use Facebook on mobile device stories and videos did not load up, so I added custom filtering rules.

 ```
 @@||graph.facebook.com^$important